dirkjanvw/MoGAAAP/workflow/report/workflow.rst

   - PanTools_: Gene based pangenome analysis of sets of assemblies (if more than two assemblies are present).
   - Phylogeny_: Several phylogenetic trees for sets of assemblies.
-  - Statistics_: General statistics for sets of assemblies.